OneDrive sync reports in the Apps Admin Center

 This feature isn’t available to customers who have the following plans: Office 365 operated by 21Vianet, Office 365 GCC, or Office 365 GCC High and DoD.

 Set up the OneDrive sync health dashboard

-Go to https://config.office.com and sign in as a global admin or Office apps admin.
+Go to Microsoft 365 Apps admin center and sign in as a global admin or Office apps admin.

 Select Enable preview features to accept the license terms.

-Copy the Tenant Association Key.
-If the key field is empty, select Generate new key.
+Verify that a Tenant Association Key is present in the text field.
+If the field is empty, select Generate new key.